dotnet/AspNetCore.Docs/aspnetcore/razorpages/intro_to_razor_pages.md

 We've  added another page (*MyApp/Pages/Index.cshtml*), and are redirecting to it using `RedirectToPage("/Index")`.
 The string `/Index` is the name of the page we just added, and can be used with `Url.Page(...)`, `<a asp-page="..." />` or `RedirectToPage`.

 The page name is just the path to the page from the root *MyApp/Pages* folder (including a leading `/`).
 It seems simple, but this is much more feature rich than just hardcoding a URL.
-This is URL generation using [routing](xref:mvc/controllers/routing), and can generate and encode parameters accoring to how the route is defined in the destination path.
+This is URL generation using [routing](xref:mvc/controllers/routing), and can generate and encode parameters according to how the route is defined in the destination path.

 URL generation for pages supports relative names.
-From *MyApp/Pages/Contact.cshtml* you could also redirect to *MyApp/Pages/Index.cshtml* using `RedirectToPage("Index")` or `RedirectToPage("./Index")`.
+From *MyApp/Pages/Contact.cshtml*, you could also redirect to *MyApp/Pages/Index.cshtml* using `RedirectToPage("Index")` or `RedirectToPage("./Index")`.
 These are both *relative names*.
 The provided string is *combined* with the page name of the current page to compute the name of the destination page.
 You can also use the directory traversal `..` operator.

 Relative name linking is useful when building sites with a complex structure.
 If you use relative names to link between pages in a folder, you can you rename that folder.
 All the links still work (because they didn't include the folder name).

-Since we have another page here we're also taking advantage of the `[TempData]` attribute to pass data across pages. `[TempData]` is a more convenient way to use the existing MVC temp data features.
-The `[TempData]` attribute is new in 2.0.0 and is supported on controlers and pages.
+Since we have another page here, we're also taking advantage of the `[TempData]` attribute to pass data across pages. `[TempData]` is a more convenient way to use the existing MVC temp data features.
+The `[TempData]` attribute is new in 2.0.0 and is supported on controllers and pages.
 In 2.0.0, the default storage for temp data is now cookies.
 A session provider is no longer required by default.

 ### Using multiple handlers

 Let's update this form to support multiple operations.
 A visitor to the site can either join the mailing list, or ask for a free quote.

-If you want one page to handle multiple logical actions you can use *named handler methods*.
+If you want one page to handle multiple logical actions, you can use *named handler methods*.
 Any text in the name after `On<Verb>` and before `Async` (if present) in the method name is considered a handler name.
 The handler methods in the following example have the handler names `JoinMailingList` and `RequestQuote`:

 *MyApp/Pages/Contact.chsml*